 I think The Greatest Love intentionally destroyed three-quarters of the living creatures on Earth, not as a test or an act of vengeance against the reptiles or any other creatures, but as an act of love for the mammals and more specifically to ensure that their form of love continued to grow and progress as They had intended.
 The Chicxulub impact crater stands today as a testament to Their power of love.

 In the aftermath the number and diversity of mammals exploded as they were able to physically and emotionally evolve thus helping to reach their true potential.
-Fast forward 66 million more years and today we see the emergence of sacred love from within humanity, the most highly progressed form of love in the history of the Earth.
+Fast forward 66 million more years and today we see the emergence of human love.
+A love which, within individuals, can progress to a point where it is blessed by The Greatest Love, thus becoming sacred.
+It is individuals baring such love and coming together for a common cause that can impact our societies and cultures in powerful and positive ways.
+More recent examples include:

-- A World War ends and along with it a Holocaust.
+- A group of Allied nations end a World War and along with it the Holocaust.
 I believe the Earth will never again see the industrialization of such death and destruction on such a massive scale

 - A King delivers a sermon of love on the steps of the Lincoln Memorial and his Dream becomes one for the ages

 - A wall comes down and ushers in the end of a Cold War.
-With it the term mutually assured destruction leaves our lexicon
+With it the term mutually assured destruction leaves the zeitgeist

 - The compassion of the masses allowing that no citizen of a nation should be denied healthcare coverage due to their pre-existing medical condition(s), social status, or financial resources